ncbi-nlp/LLM-Medicine-Primer/README.md

-# Demystifying Large Language Models for Medicine: A Primer
+# Entry-level guide to the use of large language models for medical research

 ## Introduction
 This tutorial is an extension of concepts and best practices outlined in the paper "Demystifying Large Language Models for Medicine: A Primer".
 Large language models (LLMs) represent a transformative class of artificial intelligence (AI) tools that can be used for a variety of tasks.
 Here, we provide example scripts related to a relevant healthcare task - clinical trial matching - and demonstrate important concepts including tokenization, temperature, chain-of-thought prompting, few-shot learning, retrieval-augmented generation (RAG), and data preparation for fine-tuning.